We Took a long listen to Francois Van Coke's self-titled album, Francois Van Coke, ‘Moontlik Nooit’, and had this to say about it.

 Afrikaans music has a future in South Africa and it starts with Francois Van Coke.

-Now, I am not one for Afrikaans music, the last time I really listened to Afrikaans music and actually enjoyed it was at the age of 5.
+Now, I am not one for Afrikaans music, the last time I really listened to Afrikaans music and actually enjoyed it, I was 5 years old.
 I was very big into David Kramer and some old sokkie.

 Afrikaans music never appealed to me as much as the alternative scene and since most of that was mostly English and very much British, I delved deeply into Alternative Rock, Goth, and mostly my fav.
 Depeche Mode.